Saidinesh132/Kafka-and-Spark-Streaming/README.md

 * Git/GitHub
 * kafka-python 2.0.2

+#Features
+ *Found the trending topics in twitter.
+ *Counted the in_reply_to_screen_names for some trending topics in india at that time.
+ *perfomed some analysis on #siddharth shukla.

 ## Requirements
 One of the first requirements is to get access to the streaming data; in this case, real-time tweets.
 Twitter provides a very convenient API to fetch tweets in a streaming manner.